hannahas/lgg-survival/README.md

-The jump from subtype alone (0.741) to the combined model (0.817) is nearly as large as the jump from grade alone to subtype alone, indicating grade retains independent prognostic value even after accounting for molecular status — mirroring current WHO practice of integrated diagnosis.
+The jump from subtype alone (0.741) to the combined model (0.817) is nearly as large as the jump from grade alone to subtype alone, indicating grade retains independent prognostic value even after accounting for molecular status — mirroring current WHO practice of integrated diagnosis

 **Proportional hazards.** The PH assumption was violated for IDH/codel status (χ² = 14.9, df = 2, p = 6×10⁻⁴), and for all covariates in the combined model (global p = 0.002).
-Schoenfeld residuals show the survival difference between IDH-wildtype and IDH-mutant groups is most pronounced in the first ~2 years and attenuates thereafter — consistent with IDH-wildtype's rapid early mortality: by day 2000, only 1 of 75
+Schoenfeld residuals from cox.zph() show the survival difference between IDH-wildtype and IDH-mutant groups is most pronounced in the first ~2 years and attenuates thereafter — consistent with IDH-wildtype's rapid early mortality: by day 2000, only 1 of 75